BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 I plan to document any unit tests in the technical manual of this project.

+## Blog Entry 007 - 06/02/2019

+Over the last few days I have reverted back to my focus on working with uploaded files and figuring out the best approach to do so.
+I also revisited the status and content unit tests I had written and edited the "it" block, as all research has indicated the same convention; "human-readable" description.

 ---

 This week, I learned how to include